Quantum correlations in molecular cavity optomechanics: Results

+We now turn our attention to the quantum discord's dependence on coupling and decay rates. \Cref{fig:fig10} depicts density plots of $\mathcal{D}_{ca}$, $\mathcal{D}_{Ba}$, and $\mathcal{D}_{Bc}$ as a function of collective optomechanical coupling $G_j/\omega_m$ and cavity decay rate $\kappa_j/\omega_m$.
 When the decay rate of the cavity $\kappa_j/\omega_m$ falls below $\num{0.05}$, the two modes of the cavity exhibit strong correlations, which are predominantly mediated by the collective molecular mode.
 Conversely, an increase in cavity decay rate enhances the decoherence effect, inevitably weakening these inter-cavity correlations.
-As highlighted in \Cref{fig:fig7}(b), the quantum correlation between the molecular collective mode and the cavity mode $a$ demonstrates remarkable resilience to decoherence, persisting robustly even at high cavity decay rates when $\tilde{\Delta}_a/\omega_m = \num{0.5}$.
+As highlighted in \Cref{fig:fig10}(b), the quantum correlation between the molecular collective mode and the cavity mode $a$ demonstrates remarkable resilience to decoherence, persisting robustly even at high cavity decay rates when $\tilde{\Delta}_a/\omega_m = \num{0.5}$.
 This indicates the molecular mode's ability to maintain quantum features despite significant photon loss.
-Interestingly, our numerical results in \Cref{fig:fig4} reveal a consistent hierarchy: the strength of the quantum correlations $\mathcal{D}_{ca}$ is generally weaker than $\mathcal{D}_{Ba}$ but stronger than $\mathcal{D}_{Bc}$.
-This hierarchy reflects the nuanced impact of the individual and the mediated couplings on the overall quantumness of the correlations.
+Interestingly, our numerical results in \Cref{fig:fig7} reveal a consistent hierarchy in the strength of quantum discord among the subsystems: in the absence of inter-cavity coupling ($J = 0$), the discord between cavities $a$ and $c$, denoted as $\mathcal{D}_{ca}$, is generally weaker than the discord between cavity $a$ and the molecular mode $B$ ($\mathcal{D}_{Ba}$), but stronger than that between cavity $c$ and $B$ ($\mathcal{D}_{Bc}$).
+This ordering reflects the differing nature and strength of the direct and indirect couplings in the system.
+Specifically, cavity $a$ interacts directly with $B$ via a radiation-pressure-type coupling, while cavity $c$ lacks a direct connection to $a$ and interacts with $B$ only through a linear coupling.
+This hierarchy underscores how the structure and type of coupling influence the distribution of quantum correlations.
+However, when a nonzero inter-cavity coupling ($J \neq 0$) is introduced, the correlation landscape is modified: $\mathcal{D}_{Bc}$ becomes stronger than $\mathcal{D}_{Ba}$.
+This inversion arises because the coupling $J$ allows mode $c$ to become dynamically hybridized with mode $a$, enabling it to indirectly inherit and even amplify quantum correlations with the molecular mode $B$ particularly because its interaction with $B$ is linear and more efficient in transferring quantum information.
+Meanwhile, the effective coupling between $a$ and $B$ becomes weaker due to redistribution of interaction strength across the system.